RascalSoftware/RAT/docs/source/livePlot.rst

 .. note::
     If you set the plot frequency too low (i.e. make the plot update too often), this will slow your fit as Matlab takes time out of the analysis to update the figure.
-    Updating every 20 iterations is a resonable compromise between speed and utility.
+    Updating every 20 iterations is a reasonable compromise between speed and utility.